-In determining substantial impairment of use, the Department considers "whether a defect or nonconformity hampers the intended normal operation of the vehicle."
-For instance, "while a
+The Department applies a reasonable purchaser standard for determining whether a defect substantially impairs use.
+Under this standard, the factfinder considers "whether a defect or nonconformity hampers the intended normal operation of the vehicle" from the perspective of a reasonable prospective purchaser.
+For instance, "while a vehicle with a non-functioning air